 like Expires in addition to Last-Modified to minimize the need of re-downloading some files whenever the customer comes back to your site.

 When it comes to web design, there are lots of things that you need to take into consideration.
 Remember, your site is where people interact directly with your brand.
 It’s where they get to learn more about the products and services you’re offering.
 So.
 It’s extremely important that you keep it clean, safe, and easily accessible.
 Speed and security are key here.
+Also, at resources like InkyDeals, you may find lots of design deals and buy useful software or tools for your website.

 You really don’t want a situation where users wait too long for your page to load.
 And neither do you want them to turn away from your brand simply because your website is poorly designed.
 Therefore, consider observing the above tips and transact like a pro!
 Optimize caching, avoid resizing images in HTML, and leverage the power of caching systems.